Self-Managed Super Funds (SMSF) – Investment Advice, Administration & Compliance Services

 JSA Accounting offers speciality Self-Managed Super Fund compliance and administration services that help Trustees meet their obligations and maintain compliance.

-These services include SMSF administration tasks, asset valuation, audits, accounts and financial statements, lodgement of income tax, annual returns and member statements, winding up of funds, and investment advice and strategies (including property investment) that comply with the laws and regulations governing the funds.
+These services include SMSF administration tasks, asset valuation, audits, accounts and financial statements, lodgement of income tax, annual tax returns and member statements, winding up of funds, and investment advice and strategies (including property investment) that comply with the laws and regulations governing the funds.